dzenbot/DZNPhotoPickerController/README.md

 UIPhotoPickerController
 ========================

-A photo picker for iOS 7 using popular photo services like 500px, Flickr and many others.
+A photo search/picker using popular providers like 500px, Flickr and many others..
 This framework tries to mimic as close as possible the native UIImagePickerController API for iOS7, in terms of features, appearance and behavior.

 ### Features